vuo/vuo/documentation/api/PackagingNodeSets.md

 ## Node set description

 If you'd like to provide documentation that gives an overview of the node set, create a folder called `descriptions` in the top level of the node set folder, and create a file with the node set name plus the `.md` extension (e.g. `mycompany.speechSynthesis.md`) in the top level of that folder.
-Write the documentation in that file using [Markdown formatting](http://daringfireball.net/projects/markdown/).
+Write the documentation in that file using [Markdown formatting](https://daringfireball.net/projects/markdown/basics).

-The Vuo Editor displays a link to to the node set description in the node class documentation that pops up when you click on a node class in the Node Library.
+The Vuo editor displays a link to to the node set description in the node class documentation that pops up when you click on a node class in the Node Library.

 ## Node class descriptions

-As an alternative to the "description" key in @ref VuoModuleMetadata, you can place a node class's description in a separate [Markdown-formatted](http://daringfireball.net/projects/markdown/) file.
+As an alternative to the "description" key in @ref VuoModuleMetadata, you can place a node class's description in a separate [Markdown-formatted](https://daringfireball.net/projects/markdown/basics) file.
 Create a folder called `descriptions` in the top level of the node set folder, and add a file whose name is the node class name plus the `.md` extension.
 For example, a node class whose source file is `mycompany.math/mycompany.math.add.c` would have documentation in `mycompany.math/descriptions/mycompany.math.add.md`.
 This file is only used if the node class's @ref VuoModuleMetadata does not specify a description.

 ## Example compositions

 If you have any example compositions, create a folder called `examples` in the top level of the node set folder.
 Place the composition (`.vuo`) files in the top level of that folder.

-The Vuo Editor lists the example compositions for each node set in the File > Examples menu.
+The Vuo editor lists the example compositions for each node set in the File > Examples menu.

-The Vuo Editor can also display example compositions that pertain to a specific node class, if you set this up in the node class definition.
+The Vuo editor can also display example compositions that pertain to a specific node class, if you set this up in the node class definition.
 In @ref VuoModuleMetadata, you can use the "exampleCompositions" key to provide a list of compositions.
 (See the documentation for @ref VuoModuleMetadata for details.)
-The Vuo Editor will display this list of compositions in the node class documentation that pops up when you click on the node class in the Node Library.
+The Vuo editor will display this list of compositions in the node class documentation that pops up when you click on the node class in the Node Library.